najaf778/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

   - A **circular motion** governed by the Larmor radius in the plane perpendicular to the magnetic field.
   - A **drift velocity** that causes the entire trajectory to move in the direction of the electric field.

+## Trajectory of a Charged Particle in an magnetic Field

 ![gif](download-ezgif.com-video-to-gif-converter.gif)